 1. How Do Cold Temperatures Affect My Car?

-The cold and other adverse weather affects your vehicle in many ways:
+Cold temperature and other adverse weather conditions can affect your vehicle in many ways:

 - It reduces your battery’s ability to hold a charge

 - The engine oil thickens, which leads to friction in the starter motor

 - The alternator belts become prone to cracking in the cold